Eidonic-Systems/eidonic_universe/eidonic_evesource_powercore/README.md

 ---

 ### 2. Product Definition
-**EverSource Mission Power Module** is a modular 48 V nominal hybrid energy storage and power delivery unit built around:
+**EveSource Mission Power Module** is a modular 48 V nominal hybrid energy storage and power delivery unit built around:
 - a **LiFePO4 battery pack** for primary energy storage
 - a **managed supercapacitor burst stage** for transient load handling and regenerative energy capture
 - a **battery and power management controller** for protection, telemetry, charging control, and load arbitration